JereKuusela/valheim-expand_world_prefabs/README.md

   - When false, the object is always respawned (even when component fields are not changed).
   - When true, the object is never respawned (even when component fields are changed).
   - Only use this if really needed, the default logic works for most cases.
-- drops (P): If true, the object drops are spawned.
+- drops: If true, the object drops are spawned.
   - These include creature drops, destructible drops and structure materials.
   - This can also be a data entry with `items` information.
   - Not supported for type `destroy`.
-- exec (P): Runs parameters with side effects.
+- exec: Runs functions with side effects.
   - Mostly useful for saving custom data with the `save` function.
-- owner (P): Changes the object owner (number).
+- owner: Changes the object owner (number).
   - Only works when using `injectData: true`.
   - Number 0 removes the owner, but the server will reassign it after a few seconds.
-- remove (default: `false`, P): If true, the original object is removed.
+- remove (default: `false`): If true, the original object is removed.
-- removeDelay (P): Delay in seconds for remove.
+- removeDelay: Delay in seconds for remove.
 - removeItems: Data entry that is used to removes items from the container object.
   - Data type "items" is used for this.
   - If the item doesn't exist then nothing happens.
   - For removing a single item, shorthand `itemid, amount` can be used.
 - triggerRules (default: `false`): If true, spawns or remove from this entry can trigger other entries.
-- connect (P): Connects this object to another object.
+- connect: Connects this object to another object.
   - This can be done by passing `<zdo>` as poke parameter.
   - Connections allow direct poking.
-- attach: (P): Attaches this object to another object.
+- attach:: Attaches this object to another object.
   - This can be done by passing `<zdo>` as poke parameter.
   - Attaching is SyncTransform connection, so it can also be used for direct poking.
   - Attaching makes the object follow the other object (requires ZSyncTransform component).